 There are two other types of bees that can come into your yard: Bumblebees and carpenter bees.
 These two bees are big, fat, and hairy.
 Carpenter bees have a black abdomen that is shiny, and visibly hairless.
 Bumblebees have hairy abdomens.
 When carpenter bees come into your yard, they can bore holes into the wood of your home.
 Over time, and with repeated infestation, this can damage your property.
 Bumblebees are mostly docile insects, but they can present a threat when they establish a nest in your yard and if they are social bumblebees.
 A social insect will swarm when protecting the nest.

 What To Do About Bees In Chandler

-Now that you have a greater understanding of the problem, you'll have a better understanding of why it is important to call a trained and experienced bee-control professional when you see (or hear) bee activity.
+Now that you have a greater understanding of the problem, you'll have a better understanding of why it's important to call an experienced bee-control professional when you see (or hear) bee activity.

 At Green Home Pest Control, we employ bee-removal specialists who have the training and expertise to handle even the most challenging infestations.
 If bees get into your shed or exterior storage room, no problem.
 If bees get into your roofline, no problem.
 If bees get into your wall voids, no problem.
 Our specialists have protective gear, EPA approved products, and equipment to handle any situation.
 We'll make sure those bees are properly removed, in accordance with all government regulations.
 Reach out to us today and tell us about your bee problem.
 We're standing by to assist you with all your pest control needs.